How to Freeze Carrots (6 Quick Steps)

 Step 3 - Blanch the Carrots

 Move the chopped carrots to the pot of water once the water has reached a full boil.
+You only need to leave them in the water to blanch for a few minutes.

-The smaller the carrots pieces, the less time they'll need to cook.
+The smaller the carrots pieces, the less time they’ll need to cook.
+If they’re just tender (not too soft) all the way through, you know they’re done blanching.

 When they're nice and cool, drain the carrots with a colander in the sink and let them air dry for a few minutes.

-Now you can put the carrots in plastic freezer bags or any freezer-safe container and put them in the freezer until you're ready to use them.
-Be sure to get as much air out of the bag as possible, or fill a container all the way to the top.
+Now you can put the carrots in plastic freezer bags or any freezer-safe container and put them in the freezer until you’re ready to use them.
+Be sure the get as much air out of the bag as possible, or fill a container all the way to the top.